fnichol/chef-homesick/README.md

 There are **no** external cookbook dependencies.
 If you are using [RVM][rvm], then you should consider using the [rvm cookbook][rvm_cb].

+# Installation

+Depending on the situation and use case there are several ways to install this cookbook.
+All the methods listed below assume a tagged version release is the target, but omit the tags to get the head of development.
+A valid Chef repository structure like the [Opscode repo][chef_repo] is also assumed.

+## From the Opscode Community Platform

+To install this cookbook from the Opscode platform, use the *knife* command:

+    knife cookbook site install homesick

+## Using Librarian

+The [Librarian][librarian] gem aims to be Bundler for your Chef cookbooks.
+Include a reference to the cookbook in a **Cheffile** and run `librarian-chef install`.
+To install with Librarian:

+    gem install librarian
+    cd chef-repo
+    librarian-chef init
+    cat >> Cheffile <<END_OF_CHEFFILE
+    cookbook 'homesick',
+      :git => 'git://github.com/fnichol/chef-homesick.git', :ref => 'v0.2.0'
+    END_OF_CHEFFILE
+    librarian-chef install

+## Using knife-github-cookbooks

+The [knife-github-cookbooks][kgc] gem is a plugin for *knife* that supports installing cookbooks directly from a GitHub repository.
+To install with the
+plugin:

+    gem install knife-github-cookbooks
+    cd chef-repo
+    knife cookbook github install fnichol/chef-homesick/v0.2.0

+## As a Git Submodule

+A common practice (which is getting dated) is to add cookbooks as Git submodules.
+This is accomplishes like so:

+    cd chef-repo
+    git submodule add git://github.com/fnichol/chef-homesick.git cookbooks/homesick
+    git submodule init && git submodule update

+**Note:** the head of development will be linked here, not a tagged release.

+## As a Tarball

+If the cookbook needs to downloaded temporarily just to be uploaded to a Chef Server or Opscode Hosted Chef, then a tarball installation might fit the bill:

+    cd chef-repo/cookbooks
+    curl -Ls https://github.com/fnichol/chef-homesick/tarball/v0.2.0 | tar xfz - && \
+      mv fnichol-chef-homesick-* homesick

 # Usage

 Simply include `recipe[homesick]` in your run_list and the `homesick_repo`